SUSTAINABILITY

 reduction

-2) Scope 3 emissions data in 2019 was not calculated and the data in 2020 was marked as not applicable due to the unavailibility of excluding Defense division data before the business reorganization.
+2) Scope 3 emissions data in 2020 was marked as not applicable due to the unavailability of excluding Defense Division data before the business reorganization.

 Energy